amazon-braket/amazon-braket-pennylane-plugin-python/doc/_build/html/_sources/index.rst.txt

         <div style='clear:both'></div>
         </br>

-The remote device can be modified to address different backends of Amazon Braket's service, such as high performance simulators and quantum hardware.
+While the local device helps with small-scale simulations and rapid prototyping, the remote device provides access different backends of the Amazon Braket service, such as high performance simulators and quantum hardware.

 Tutorials